 Perhaps there is an element of learning the ropes out wide before gaining that trust centrally; it has been pointed out that David Silva’s evolution as City’s chief creative protagonist followed a similar pattern.
 There is no longer a suggestion that Foden could benefit from a spell out on loan, because training and working with Guardiola is a greater education than anything else.
 Questions over his physical strength are disappearing, too; he showed he could look after himself against Brighton, and nothing summed that up better than the beautiful Zidane-esque turn on the halfway line in the second half.

 After so many months and even years of debate and concern, there is conclusive evidence that Guardiola and Manchester City are managing Foden’s development correctly.
-Less is more, sometimes, and in his case, it is clear that the gradual process has helped him along.
+Less is more, sometimes, and in his case, it is clear that the gradual process has helped him along, with the Englishman helping to dominate the midfield battle against Liverpool.
 He isn’t where he wants to be as City’s main man yet, because De Bruyne is still there, but his goal and overall performance against Brighton shows just how bright a future he is set to have at club, and hopefully international, level.

 You could earn up to £100 (or currency equivalent) in bonus funds by joining Colossus with our New Player Bonus.
 Click here to join the action.